vindarel/lisp-journey/content/blog/I-now-work-professionally-in-common-lisp.md

 just won't have a public announce.
 You'd better be ready.

 For the curious, our web app is rather classic, it uses the Caveman web framework and is deployed on DigitalOcean.
+We do deploy with zero downtime, as CL permits, for trivial updates (we are more cautious otherwise).
 I'll post its name in the comments if/when I know I can.

 Happy lisping.